rvandewater/ReciPys/paper/paper.md

 Robust machine‑learning results in science hinge on transparent, reproducible data‑preprocessing—yet in Python, these steps are typically spread across ad‑hoc notebooks or are buried inside opaque scripts; that is, if this code is even made available.
-Additionally, most variable semantics are unclear.
-These problems confound research results, complicate peer review, and hinder reuse.
+Additionally, most variable semantics are unclear (called *roles*).
+These problems confound research results, complicate peer review and hinder reuse.
 Researchers and engineers working with longitudinal regulated data ( e.g., energy production, finance, and environmental monitoring) especially need pipelines they are able to audit, serialize, and hand to collaborators without reverse‑engineering a tangle of imperative code [@10.1145/3641525].
 The lack of reproducibility has been documented extensively in